russell/fairy-slipper-migration/api_doc/telemetry/v2-tags.rst

    Lists all samples and gets information for a specified sample.

-   For list operations, if you do not explicitly set the ``limit`` query parameter, a default limit is applied.The default limit is the ``default_api_return_limit`` configuration option value.
+   For list operations, if you do not explicitly set the ``limit`` query parameter, a default limit is applied.
+The default limit is the ``default_api_return_limit`` configuration option value.

 .. swagger:tag:: resources